semgrep/semgrep-docs/docs/semgrep-app/sso.md

 1. Click the **Create/Update Auth Provider**.
 See a green confirmation message in the upper-left of the app to verify that we've recieved your SSO info.
     ![Submitting your SSO info in the App](/img/azure-sso-submit.png "Submitting your SSO info in the App")

-To add users to the application in so they can log in with their domain emails: refer to the [Assign users and groups to an application](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/assign-user-or-group-access-portal).

 <MoreHelp />